 “When you don’t know how to live without, you stay trapped within.” -kmd

 I recently dated a man off and on for 3 years.
 Fumbling around after a terrible relationship, I was binge drinking and on the rebound when he found me.
 He lulled me into his life one guitar riff at a time.
 This gentle guitar player man had the long chestnut hair I craved.
-I loved his sense of humor, but he could also be a bit critical.
-We got along as best friends do, but I had this sneaking suspicion that he didn’t really respect me.
+I loved his sense of humor, but he could also be a bit critical of others.
+We got along as best friends do, but I had the suspicion that he didn’t really love me.

 We spent all of our free time together.
 I started to feel trapped in the convenience of it all.
 His new job and playing in two local bands put a strain on our relationship.
 My meditation and spirituality were hard for him to grasp being a self-proclaimed atheist.
 The time we spent together became draining and I began to wonder if I was just with him because I hadn’t made any other friends in our small town.
 I thought, That’s not okay.

 After a stupid fight, he broke up with me.
 It was a long time coming.

 This time it was different than any other time before.
 When he ended it, I was relieved.
 I was ready for some alone time.
 However, at first, the break-up was uncomfortable.
 You get used to a person and their energy, and when it’s gone, there’s a void.
 Normally, I would try and fill this void with activity, bar hopping, binge drinking and men.
 This time though, I didn’t feel the urge to do any of those things.
 In fact, I found that I could take up the whole bed!
 I could make my own dinner at home.
 I could spend less money.
 I could grow my small business.
 I looked forward to staying home on a Saturday night instead of going out.
 I started meditating, reading, and dancing more.
 Yes, dancing!
 With each new day, that void just started getting smaller and smaller until I was comfortable in my new life.